psexton/EasyBuilder/README.markdown

 -----

 1. You'll need to use Ant or NetBeans to build the project.
-2. You'll need to move the RXTX binary library to the dist folder.
-Binaries for your platform can be found in lib/rxtx_bin.
+2. RXTX has binary that needed to be added to Java's library path.
+These can be found in lib/rxtx_bin.
+Modify the nbproject/project.properties file to point to the absolute path for that directory.